zerodogg/rotcelloc/README.md

 The name of a collection is its key.
 Its value is another object/hash of key-value pairs.
 The following keys are permitted:

 **"type"** (*required*) - this key which defines what kind of collection it is.
-These can be "movies", "series" or "games".
+These can be "movies", "series", "games" or "books".
 This is needed because it tells rotcelloc how to retrieve metadata information.

 **"defaultSort"** (optional) - this key sets the default sorting for this collection.
 It accepts "year" and "rating".
 If this is not set then it will be